akecs512/Travelogue-application/README.md

 - ### Acceptance Criteria

         GIVEN a travelogue application:
-      WHEN I log into the website using a unique username and password THEN I am presented with a page with existing logs and a form to enter a new trip.
+        WHEN I log into the website using a unique username and password THEN I am presented with a form to enter a new trip.
         AFTER I enter a new log with dates, destination, and notes, I click a submit button.
-      THEN the new log is saved and appears in the list and the fields are cleared.
+        THEN the new log is saved and appears on the home page, along with previous entries.
-      THEN I can enter a new log.
+        IF I click on the dashboard, I can enter a new log.

 - ### Motivation/Development